rbajou/pymusouf/README.md

 ### Context
-The repository contains Python packages to reconstruct and analyze muography data recorded at La Soufrière de Guadeloupe, an active volcano located in the French Lesser Antilles.
+The repository contains Python packages to reconstruct and analyze muography data recorded during two surveys at :
+- La Soufrière de Guadeloupe, located in the Lesser Antilles.
 The volcano is monitored by the Volcanological and Seismological Observatory of Guadeloupe (OVSG), under the responsibility of IPGP.
+- the Copahue volcano, on the border between Argentina and Chile.

-The detectors used in this study are scintillator-based hodoscopes named 'muon telescopes' developed in IP2I, Lyon.
+The detectors used in this study are scintillator-based hodoscopes named "telescopes" developed in IP2I, Lyon.
 The data processed by this package were acquired in the framework of the ANR DIAPHANE and ANR MEGAMU projects.

 ### Data processing steps
+First the ```CURRENT_SURVEY_NAME``` variable needs to be edited in the ```config/config.py``` module, either with ```soufriere``` or ```copahue```.
+Then, the package needs to be compiled, check ```INSTALL``` file.

 ## 1. Tracking:
 To process raw telescope data and reconstruct particle track event-by-event, the user needs to run ```python3 tracking/main.py``` with the following arguments:
 INPUTS: